ArjaanBuijk/CarND_Vehicle_Detection/writeup_report.md

 I kept 20% of the total training data as test data, and used the rest as training data.

-Reading the images and training the SVM takes a bit of time, about 15-20 minutes total.
+Reading the images and training the classifier takes a bit of time, about 15-20 minutes total.
 So, I cached the trained model, and the scaler information to disk, using pickle.

-In the submitted notebook, the flag TRAIN_SVC is set to False, so it will not train the SVM, but read the data from the saved pickle files.
+In the submitted notebook, the flag TRAIN_CLASSIFIER is set to True, as is USE_SVC, so it will train the Linear SVM classifier.

-Both classifiers gave similar results.
+Both classifiers gave me similar results.
 I ended up selecting the SVM because it performed better on detecting the white car in some of the later images.
-I believe though that either classifier is a good choice.
+I believe though that either classifier is a good choice and can be made to work for this project.

 <b> Selecting parameters for the SVM Classifier</b>